bziu/smm-bot-discord/README.md

 This discord bot is meant to include incline.social api and services into a bot.

+IN ORDER FOR THE BOT WORK TURN ON ALL INTENTS.

 > Commands:

 - !addbalance (id) (amount) / only bot owner